readium/readium-lcp-server/README.md

 Detailed explanations about the use of `renew_page_url` and `renew_custom_url` are found in a [specific section of the wiki](https://github.com/readium/readium-lcp-server/wiki/Integrating-the-LCP-server-into-a-distribution-platform#option-manage-renew-requests-using-your-own-rules).

 #### lcp_update_auth section
+The Status Server must be able to get information from the License Server.

+The configuration of the Status Server must therefore contain:

+`lcp` containing `public_base_url`: the public URL of the License Server.

 `lcp_update_auth`: authentication parameters used by the Status Server for updating a license via the License Server.
-The notification endpoint is configured in the `lcp` section.
+This section contains:
 - `username`: mandatory, authentication username
 - `password`: mandatory, authentication password